Food labelling terms

 Labels aren't allowed to claim that food can treat, prevent or cure any disease or medical condition.
 These sorts of claims can only be made for licensed medicines.

 To say that a food is "light" or "lite", it must be at least 30% lower in at least one typical value, such as calories or fat, than standard products.

-The label must explain exactly what has been reduced and by how much, for example "light: 30% less fat".
+The label must explain exactly what's been reduced and by how much – for example, "light: 30% less fat".